Boost Your Mental Health with the Daily Check-In Tool: Lessons from John Nash (A Beautiful Mind)

 Example 3: Warrior Wind-Down

-John saw value in using the Daily Check-In tool at the end of the day — both to celebrate triumphs and to prepare his mind for tomorrow.
+John saw value in using the Daily Check-In tool at the end of the day — both to celebrate small triumphs and prepare his mind for tomorrow.

-“Before I go to bed, I could take a moment to reflect on what I accomplished and what I could improve on tomorrow,” he said.
-“It’s like tying up the loose ends in my mind, so I can actually rest.”
+“Before I go to bed, I take a moment to reflect on what I accomplished and what I could improve tomorrow,” he said.
+“It’s like tying up the loose ends in my mind so I can actually rest.”

 He smiled, then added, “I think it would help me sleep better — less overthinking, more closure.”